patricksimonian/openshift-stale-artifact-inspector/readme.md

 How to get started
 > requires node js 10
 1. install packages `npm install`
-2. fill in your environment variables `cp .env-example .env`
+2. fill in your environment variables `cp .env-example .env` if you want to persist an authentication token (you don't have to do this step)
 3. for app instructions run `npm start -- -h`
 4. To run app `npm start -- --app=[app-name] --dev=[dev namespace] --test=[test namespace] --prod=[prod namespace] --repo=[repo name] --owner=[owner name]